-The tool requires, in the way of raw material, one foot of %" square brass, or iron bar; five inches of 1⁄4" round brass, or iron rod; a 3/16" square lathe cutting-off tool and half a dozen 6-32 machine screws.
+FIG. 1 CIRCLE CUTTER DETAILS clean-cut results.
+It was first put together in order to cut an eight-inch by threeeighths inch disc for a sync rectifier as no lathe was available for the job.
+Later, it was used to cut the circular commutator segments and slip rings from three thirtyseconds inch sheet brass.
+The tool requires, in the way of raw ma-terial, one foot of $\frac{16}{3}$ square brass, or iron bar; five inches of $\frac{14}{4}$ round brass, or iron rod; a 3/16" square lathe cutting-off tool and half a dozen 6-32 machine screws.
 The cutting-off tool may be the hardest item to obtain, though it only costs around a dime.
-It is a short, approximately three-inch, bar of hazdened tool steel, used for making lathe tools.
-The hardware store should have it or be able to obtain it.
+It is a short, approximately three-inch, bar of hardened tool steel, used for making lathe tools.
+The hardware store should have it

+\3612 Woodbridge Place, Cincinnati, Ohio.
+I. A pan of water into which the tool may be dipped occasionally will speed up the grinding process by allowing the heat generated in the tool to be quickly dissipated.-Tech.
+Ed. or be able to obtain it.
 Only half the length of the tool will be needed for the circle cutter; any greater length would be in the way.
 To shorten the tool, clamp it in a heavy vise, half projecting above the jaws, and give the projection a sharp blow.
-Grind one end of the tool smooth.
-About 3% of the other end should be ground similar to the shape in Fig. 2.
+Grind one end of the tool smooth.'
+About %" of the other end should be ground similar to the shape in Fig. 2.
 The front of the tool is beveled back, to give a raking cut, so that the tool will not grab or chatter.
 The width of the cutting part is made as small as possible, consistent with strength, for the smaller the cut the less work there will be in making it and the faster will be the job.
 To prevent the tool from binding on small circles, its outside edge is beveled to the back.

-3612 Woodbridge Place, Cincinnati, Ohio.

-1. A pan of water into which the tool may be dipped occasionally will speed up the grinding process by allowing the heat generated in the tool to be quickly dissipated.-Tech.
-Ed.

 The round central shaft is $3\frac{1}{2}$ " long, and the shaft for the knob is $1\frac{1}{2}$ " long.
-Both are clamped under $\frac{1}{2}$ " pieces at each end of the main bar.
-The holes for these round shafts are bored with a $\frac{1}{2}$ " drill.
-The two pieces of bar are clamped together, with a piece of cardboard between.
+Both are clamped under $\frac{3}{4}$ " pieces\at each end of the main bar.
+The holes for these round shafts are bored with a $\frac{14}{4}$ drill.
+The two pieces of bar are clamped toboard between.
 Then, when the shafts are inserted, after the removal of the cardboard, they may be clamped down tightly.
-The $\frac{1}{2}$ " central shaft was used because fairly heavy work was contemplated for the tool.
-Of course, a $\frac{1}{2}$ " hole must first be bored in the panel before the circle cutter can be used.
-If the cutter is to be used for light work, and the 14" hole is objectionable, the central-shaft size may be cut down.
+The 4 central shaft was used because fairly heavy work was contemplated for the tool.
+Of course, a 1⁄4 " hole must first be bored in the panel before the circle cutter can be used.
+If the cutter is to be used for light work, and the 44" hole is objectionable, the central-shaft size may be cut down.
 The handle used was a glass knob from a drawer pull the likeliest thing at hand.
 In cutting, the point of the tool should always ride behind the center line of the two shafts.
 If a smooth edge to the circle is desired on both sides of the panel, the cut should be taken through about halfway from the one side, and then finished from the other.
 The work bench, or a box, should be bored for the central shaft of the cutter.
 The panel should lie perfectly flat on the bench or box.
-A strip of wood or iron, bored and fitted below the bench and over the lower locknut on the central shaft, can be used handily as a lever to put a slight pressure on the cutting point.
-Of course some elbow grease is necessary to operate the tool, but even an eight-inch circle can be taken through a panel in a surprisingly short time.
+A strip of wood or iron, bored and fitted below the bench and over the lower locknut on the central shaft, can be used handily as a lever to put a slight